20-Minute Dumpling Soup

 1. Soak the shiitake mushrooms in hot water and set aside.

-3. Fry the garlic, ginger and spring onion greens till fragrant (3-4 minutes).
+2. Heat oil in a deep pot over medium heat.
+Fry the garlic, ginger and spring onion greens until fragrant (about 2-3 minutes)

-4. Drain mushrooms (reserve soaking liquid), squeeze dry, slice into strips, and sauté for a few minutes.
+3. Drain the mushrooms (reserve the soaking liquid), squeeze dry, slice into strips and sauté with the aromatics.

-6. Cover and simmer on a low heat for 15 minutes.
+4. Add stock, mushroom soaking liquid and soy sauce to the pot.
+Cover and simmer on low for 15 minutes.

-7. Meanwhile, cook gyoza according to packet instructions (steam or microwave).
+5. Meanwhile, cook the dumplings according to packet instructions.

-8. Clean the bok choy and trim the ends (reserve for stock).
-Add to soup and boil for 2-3 minutes until tender with a slight bite.
+6. Add the bok choy and boil for 2 to 3 minutes until tender with a slight bite.

-10. To serve, place the dumplings in a deep bowl and ladle soup on top.
+8. To serve, place the dumplings in a deep bowl and ladle the soup on top.
 Garnish with spring onion greens and chilli oil.

 RECIPE NOTES